Governor Hutchinson proclaims November Arkansas Soybean Month, recognizing the impact of the state’s top row crop, soybeans.

 FTC disclosure: This post is sponsored by McDonald’s of Central Arkansas.
-I am one of their brand ambassadors, hair but all opinions here are my own.
+I am one of their brand ambassadors, but all opinions here are my own.

 It’s December: my favorite time of the year.
-I’m not sure if it’s the holiday lights, approved the upcoming days off from school and work, stomach or the chill in the air, but everyone seems lighter, happier, jollier.
+I’m not sure if it’s the holiday lights, the upcoming days off from school and work, or the chill in the air, but everyone seems lighter, happier, jollier.